Git Without Git: Building a Repo Manually

-Did you know you can create a Git repository without ever running git init?
+Did you know we can create a Git repository without ever running git init?

 🗂️ Step 2: Add the .git Directory